-From COVID to Malaria: The potential of mRNA vaccines | DW | 29.07.2021
+From COVID to malaria: The potential of mRNA vaccines | DW | 29.07.2021

 The first clinical trials with mRNA vaccines and humans were done in 2002 and 2003.
 Those trials targeted cancer cells.

-In the ten years after those initial studies, researchers tended to keep their focus on cancer vaccines.
+In the 10 years since those initial studies, researchers tended to keep their focus on cancer vaccines.

 There's a whole list of diseases that researchers are targeting with proposed mRNA vaccines.